ubc-library-rc/intro-AGOL/add-data.md

 To Do {: .label .label-green }
 From the upper left, click on **Basemap** and select the **Light Gray Canvas**.
 Click on the **Save** dropdown arrow in the ribbon above the map and select **Save**.
+You will need to give the map a title, add tags to make it discoverable later, and a summary.
+Call your map **COVID-19 Cases**
+Add these tags: COVID-19, Canada
+Summary: You can create your own summary or say: Map created as part of Intro to AGOL workshop.

 Now let's explore different ways of discovering the underlying data.